 Is the Nursing Home Responsible for Bed Sores and Pressure Ulcers?

-As a Cleveland bed sore lawyer and pressure ulcer attorney, and as a former nurse, I have seen -many many cases of nursing home residents who have suffered serious ulcers and infections resulting from poor treatment and negligence on the part of nursing home.
+Often someone is responsible when this happens to our loved ones in nursing home care.
+As an Ohio nursing home bed sore lawyer and pressure ulcer attorney and as a former nurse, I have seen many cases of nursing home residents who have suffered serious pressure ulcers and infections resulting from poor treatment and negligence on the part of nursing home.

 - Impaired blood flow

 - Resident refusal of care

 If bed sore risk factors are present, the nursing home must institute additional interventions to a resident’s individualized care plan to reduce the risk.